Towards Healthcare

 Every year, around 16 million blood components are transfused in the United States.
 There are 90,000 to 100,000 cases of sickle cell disease in the United States.
 The condition affects about 1,000 newborns annually.
 People with sickle cell disease may need blood transfusions for the rest of their lives.
 In 2023, about 1.9 million individuals are anticipated to receive a cancer diagnosis, according to the American Cancer Society.
 During their chemotherapy treatment, many patients may require blood transfusions on a regular basis.

-Asia Pacific is expected to grow at the fastest rate during the forecast period.
+Asia Pacific is Expected to Grow at the Fastest Rate

 The blood product market is growing strongly in Asia Pacific, mainly due to the growing population.
 A large population increases the number of people in need of blood or blood products.
 In addition, governments are also making efforts to increase blood donation and increase awareness about blood donation.